 One hurdle that people often put in the way of becoming a freelance writer is qualifications.
 They didn’t train as a journalist or don’t have any marketing experience.
 If you can put together a coherent sentence and understand beginning, middle and end structures in writing then you have the basic skills you need.
 Writers learn by writing – the more you do the better you will get.

 If you’ve never written about the financial implications of Brexit for business, how to install a kitchen worktop or 10 different ways to keep a cat entertained, don’t worry.
 The information is usually out there, on the web.
 All you need to do is a little research and you’ve got your article.
 When it comes to freelancing, you must be prepared to tackle almost any subject and that’s a lot easier than you think.

 There’s plenty of chance to market yourself for a low cost online through social media.
-What’s going to be important is reaching out to businesses and agencies, like Wolf Digital Marketing Agency to include them on your list of friends and followers.
+What’s going to be important is reaching out to businesses and agencies to include them on your list of friends and followers.
 You may also want to produce your own blog so that you can showcase your talents to the world.

 Build a Reputation

 Reputation is everything in the freelance writing world.
 Back in the early days, the sector was swamped with low cost options and many good writers got priced out of the market by frankly cheap but dreadfully poor substitutes.